General OPT Application FAQs

 AUTHORIZED EMPLOYMENT TYPES

-WHAT IF MY WORK IS NOT REALLY RELATED TO MY DEGREE, BUT IS RELATED TO TRAINING I RECEIVED DURING MY DEGREE PROGRAM?
+WHAT IF A JOB IS NOT REALLY RELATED TO MY DEGREE, BUT IS RELATED TO TRAINING I RECEIVED DURING MY DEGREE PROGRAM?

 MY POST-COMPLETION OPT POSITION WAS VOLUNTEER-BASED AND I WOULD LIKE TO CONTINUE.
-DOES MY STEM EXTENSION HAVE TO BE PAID?
+Can I?
+Or DOES MY STEM EXTENSION HAVE TO BE PAID?

-During your STEM extension you must be employed in a paid position working at least 20 hours per week, not counting allowable unemployment or vacation time.
+No, you cannot do unpaid work during STEM OPT.
+Your work on the STEM extension is limited to employer-employee, paid positions working at least 20 hours per week, not counting allowable unemployment or vacation time.

 CAN I WORK MULTIPLE JOBS ON STEM OPT?